do-me/tauri-basemap/README.md

   - `styles.css`

 - for testing locally run `npm run tauri dev`
-- for building e.g. dmg or macos app `npm run tauri build`
+- for building e.g. dmg or macos app `npm run tauri build`.
+The resulting .app-file weighs only 9Mb and starts instantly.
 - I added the `basemap.app` to this repo but note that you should NEVER blindly trust random .app-files from the web.
 Instead, it's best to build it yourself.

 ## To Do: